uaraven/qotd-img/README.md

 Qoute of the day server displaying asciized NASA images of the day

+Version 0.1

 Setting up
 ----------
+This application depends on two libraries:
+ - feedparser, you can get it from http://code.google.com/p/feedparser/
+ - PIL, you can get it from your distro's repository or from http://www.pythonware.com/library/

 First you have to create SQLite database to be used by application.
 To do that just copy file data/qotd-img-empty.sqlite to data/qotd-img.sqlite

-Standard port for QOTD is 17, that means that you have to run server as root.
+Standard TCP port for QOTD is 17, that means that you have to run server as root.
 Included `serve-iotd.sh` script will do just that.
 Run it and it will serve latest image of the day from database.
+Alternatively you can change port number in the same shell script.

 Last, but not least, configure cron to fetch NASA Image of the day every day.
 Use included `grab-iotd.sh` script to perform this.